Late bucket, free throws lift Darlington boys past Wilson

-DARLINGTON, S.C. — Darlington coach Anthony Heilbronn doesn’t know why his team struggled so much against Wilson’s zone defense on Tuesday.
+DARLINGTON — Darlington coach Anthony Heilbronn doesn’t know why his team struggled so much against Wilson’s zone defense on Tuesday (Feb.
+12).

 “We’re a good shooting team,” he said.
 “They came out and they extended enough — we just couldn’t get it going early.
 We struggled offensively.